SamuelSwartzberg/2020-TU-BO-WWW-Website/README.md

  Markup does not support footnotes out of the box.
 Specify them like so: `fn:{some footnote content}`.

+ ### Extension of Markup - Figures

+ Markup does not support figures out of the box.
+Specify them like so: `fig:{somecaption:someplace:somesize:someurl1(:optionally more urls)}`, where someplace is left|right|center and somesize is a value from 0 - 100 (percent).

  # Style Guide

  ## Colors